things to do in Kona

 credit to H.N.
 Greenwell Store Museum

-A Kona institution, built from lava rock, and standing and serving the local populations since 1870 (which, back then, was largely made up of immigrants), the H.N.
-Greenwell Store Museum feels like a journey back in time to a late 19th-century general store, where replicas of old goods (like barrels of molasses and lead and coffee, crochet yarn, vintage signs, all meticulously detailed and restored even down to the labels on the tin cans) line the walls and floors.
+A visit to the museum feels like a journey back in time to a late 19th-century general store, where replicas of barrels of molasses and lead and coffee, crochet yarn and vintage signs line the walls and floors.

 As both the oldest surviving store in Kona and one of the oldest buildings in Hawaii, the 1,000-square-foot H.N.
 Greenwell Store Museum showcases a less touristy part of town, providing an excellent insight into the state’s history and culture.